 In 1997, Felter became part of Crown Point’s published portfolio titled “Live Model Group” which included work by Nathan Oliveira, Enrique Chagoya, and Fred Dalkey.
 The four artists drew directly on copper plates while a live model posed.
 Felter remarked that “a nude model stands for ‘art’ in many people’s minds, but it also shows an interest in ourselves as human beings.
 Besides being pleasurable for me, drawing the model seems to be a necessary exercise for keeping flexible, sensitive, and open to surprise.”

-June Felter has had solo shows at Linda Ferris Gallery, Seattle; Lloyd Clark Gallery, Oakland; 871 Fine Arts, San Francisco; and the Richmond Art Gallery, Richmond, California.
-She has been in numerous group exhibitions, including the International Women’s Art Exhibit in Denmark and the California Society of Printmakers at the Museum of Tokyo in Japan.
-She is represented in San Francisco by 871 Fine Arts Gallery.
-In New York, Felter is represented by Susan Rush Fine Art.
-She lives and works in Berkeley.
+June Felter had solo shows at Linda Ferris Gallery, Seattle; Lloyd Clark Gallery, Oakland; 871 Fine Arts, San Francisco; and the Richmond Art Gallery, Richmond, California.
+She was in numerous group exhibitions, including the International Women’s Art Exhibit in Denmark and the California Society of Printmakers at the Museum of Tokyo in Japan.
+She is represented in San Francisco by 871 Fine Arts Gallery and in New York by Susan Rush Fine Art.
+June Felter died at the age of 99 on July 16, 2019.